pauldijou/elm-kernel-helpers/README.md

 ## Usage

 1. Add `pauldijou/elm-kernel-helpers` as a dependency inside your `elm-package.json`
-2. Add `import Native.Kernel.Helpers` inside modules with Kernel / Native code needing them
+2. Add `import Kernel.Helpers` inside modules with Kernel / Native code needing them
+3. If you need to get rid of warnings for `unused import`, you can always use `Kernel.Helpers.noWarnings` constant, which returns an empty string.
-3. Import the helpers inside your native using `var helpers = _pauldijou$elm_kernel_helpers$Native_Kernel_Helpers`
+4. Import the helpers inside your native code using `var helpers = _pauldijou$elm_kernel_helpers$Native_Kernel_Helpers`
-4. Enjoy all the following helpers...
+5. Enjoy all the following helpers...

 ## API